Archivistt/AppDev1-private-drop-repo/README.md

 ## The current status of this project is unfinished but I hope this helps

+## if you want to make changes, fork or clone this branch, make your changes and push it in another branch.

 ### Resources used and followed in the making of this project

 https://transform.tools/html-to-jsx <br>